 Is surgery safe?
 Yes.
 Complications from hernia surgery are rare.
 In fact, most children get back to normal in a very short time.

 Will my child be in pain during surgery?
-No. Your child will be given medications that make him or her sleep during surgery.
+No. Your child will be given medicines that make him or her sleep during surgery.
 Some mild discomfort after the operation is normal.

 Is surgery always needed?
 Umbilical hernias in infants may get better without surgery.
 But repairing an umbilical hernia is safer than leaving it untreated.

-Follow your doctor’s advice to help get your child ready for surgery.
+Follow your healthcare provider's advice to help get your child ready for surgery.
 You may be asked to:

-Tell the doctor about any medicines your child takes, including children’s pain relievers.
+Tell the healthcare provider about any medicines your child takes, including children’s pain relievers.

 Accompany your child during tests.
 These may include urine and blood tests.